octopus/octopus/doc/html/content/Developers/Code_Documentation/Multisystems/Time_propagation.md

 ```
 {{% /expand %}}

+The first part makes sure that the {{< code "update_interactions_start()" >}} routine is only called when no interaction has been updated yet in this time step, iu.e. if their clocks are behind the system clock.

+{{< notice note >}}
+Note, that it is assumed that the interaction can never be ahead of time, compared to the propagator.
+It is therefore sufficient to ask whether the interaction time equals the propagator time to determine whether an interaction is up-to-date.
+{{< /notice >}}

+In the second part, the interactions are actually updated, if needed.
+If an interaction is *not* up-to-date, it first needs to be ensured that the quantities, on which the interaction depends, are up-to-date.
+Once all quantities are updated, the {{< code "update()" >}} routine of the interaction can be called.
+It is, however, possible that
+an interaction cannot be updated at a given time.
+This can be the case when the interaction also depends on quantities of the other interaction partner, and that partner is not yet at the requested time.

+{{< notice warning >}}
+It is easy to generate a deadlock with this mechanism.
+It is the responsibility of the propagation algorithm to ensure that this will not happen.
+{{< /notice >}}

 Other extensions of the {{< code "system_t" >}} class might overload that routine in order to implement their system-specific steps.
 The routine {{< code "system%do_dt_operation()" >}} is where the actual algorithm operations for that system have to be implemented.